ZoubidaLotfi/databricks-genie-agents-product-teardown/docs/01-product-context.md

-# Day 1: Databricks Genie Agents Product Context
+# Databricks Genie Agents Product Context

-## Day 1 objective
+## Objective

-Day 1 establishes what Databricks Genie Agents are, who uses them, and the user problem they address.
-It also defines the main teardown question, hypothesis, evaluation areas, Wanderbricks business scenario, and where the agent fits within the broader data product.
+In this document I will establishe what Databricks Genie Agents are, who uses them, and the user problem they address.
+I will define the main teardown question, hypothesis, evaluation areas, Wanderbricks business scenario, and where the agent fits within the broader data product.

 ## 1. Workspace status